• Nothing Found

 Tips for your taxi in Berlin

-6. Not all taxi drivers in Berlin speak English, so it’s a good idea to write your address down or have it ready to show on Google Maps.
+10. Not all Berlin taxi drivers in Berlin speak English, so it’s a good idea to write your address down or have it ready to show on Google Maps.

 Wheelchair-accessible taxis in Berlin